isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-flea-eggs-look-like-on-a-cat/index.md

 Where do fleas lay eggs?
 Fleas reproduce by laying eggs.
 When a female matures, it starts to lay eggs even if they are not fertilized.
 After mating, the female lays eggs that are fertile that hatch into fleas.
 - A female flea can lay an average of 20-30 eggs in a day and an average of about 180 eggs per week when all the conditions are right.
 - A flea has a life span of 60-100 days.
 With good feeding, fleas increase their fertility rate and can even lay up to 45 eggs in a day.
-Their fertility is greatly enhanced by pet blood while human blood is less nutritious.� This means that if there are no pets at home, the fleas lay fewer eggs translating to a smaller population of fleas.
+Their fertility is greatly enhanced by pet blood while human blood is less nutritious.
+This means that if there are no pets at home, the fleas lay fewer eggs translating to a smaller population of fleas.
 ## Summary
 What do flea eggs look like on a cat?
 Flea eggs are small and shiny with their color ranging from translucent to a whitish color.
 - These eggs are laid in the fur of the pets in your homes like cats and dogs.
 Fleaswill hide behind the neck, on the shoulders, and at the base of the tail to avoid disruption from the pets and humans.